Flozomaster/Flozomaster/README.md

 <h1>Welcome to my Github profile, 👋</h1>
 <p>A passionate fullstack developer from Côte d'Ivoire</p>
 <p>I’m a full stack developer.
-With 10 years of experience in web development, I have a strong command over both front-end and back-end technologies, allowing me to build complete and scalable applications.
+With 10 years of experience in web development.
+I love to code and have a strong command over both front-end and back-end technologies.
-On the front-end side, I specialize in HTML, CSS, and JavaScript frameworks such as React and Angular.
-I’m passionate about creating intuitive user interfaces that provide an exceptional user experience.
-I pay great attention to detail, ensuring that the websites or applications I develop are responsive, visually appealing, and accessible across different devices and browsers.
+On the front-end side, I specialize in frameworks like Angular and Bootstrap.
+On the back-end side, I specialize in frameworks like Spring Boot in Java.
-Moving to the back end, I’m proficient in server-side languages like Python, Java, or Node.js.
-I have extensive experience working with databases such as MySQL, PostgreSQL, and MongoDB, and I can design efficient database structures and write optimized queries.
-I’m familiar with RESTful APIs and know how to integrate them into applications to enable seamless communication between the front end and back end.
+I have extensive experience working with databases such as MySQL, PostgreSQL, and MongoDB, and I can design efficient database structures and write queries.
-Additionally, I have expertise in version control systems like Git, and I’m comfortable working in collaborative environments using Agile methodologies.
-I enjoy staying up to date with the latest trends and technologies in the web development world, as it allows me to continually improve my skills and deliver cutting-edge solutions.</p>
+Additionally, I have expertise in version control systems like Git and GitHub.
+Finaly I enjoy staying up to date with the latest trends and technologies in the web development world.</p>
 <h1>🚀 Languages and Tools I Use</h1>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/php/php-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/php/php-original.svg" alt="php" width="42" height="42" /></a>
 <a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="42" height="42" /></a>